filmustage/filmustage-script-markdown/README.md

 ## 1. Install package
 Install from the app:
-- In Atom, open Preferences (Settings on Windows)
+- In Atom, open Preferences (Settings on Windows).
-- Go to Install section
+- Go to Install section.
 - Search for `filmustage_script_markdown` package.<br>
 Once it found, click Install button to install package.